LiamKelly913/Chess/README.md

 #Chess App

-Basic chess app.
-Will be creating UI to work with after images are created.
+Basic chess app to be played with 2 people.

+AI coming soon.